 The southern and central parts of the area are mainly plains relief and are composed of neogenic and continental deserts, sand, sands, clay and clumps of Neogene and Quaternary periods.

-The soil cover of the district is very diverse.
+So, the soil cover of the district is very diverse.
 There are grassy meadows, brown hills, alluvial meadows, forests, alluvial meadow, chestnut and carbon black sleeping areas.
-Alpine and subalpine meadows and broad-leaved forests (oak, peat, beetle, walnut, chestnut, etc.) occupy a wide area in the mountainous area.
-The area of forests is about 30% of the total area.
+Alpine and subalpine meadows and forests (oak, peat, beetle, walnut, chestnut, etc.) occupy a wide area in the mountainous area.
+So, the area of forests is about 30% of the total area.
 In the plain area of the district there are grassy vegetation in the Kanikhun-gesaran valley and in the lower mountainous area of Acinohur desert and semi-desert vegetation.

 The fauna of the area is very rich.
 Among the animals living in the area are the Vashag, the Cat, the Snow Maiden, the Big Bird of the Birds, the Berkut, the Toglugger, the Caucasus, the Caucasus, the Caucasus, the Beige.
 In addition, wild animals such as bears, wolves, jackals, foxes, mammals and reeds, deer, jackal, Dagestan, wild boar, wild boar, etc. spread.

 The Gakh region is rich in resort resources.
-Thermal springs near the villages of Ilisu and Saribash and along the Bath River have been used in folk medicine since ancient times.
-The presence of abundant mineral water resources has the potential to create climatic and balneological resorts in the region.
+Thermal springs near the villages of Ilisu and Saribash and along the Bath River is in folk medicine since ancient times.
+So, the presence of abundant mineral water resources has the potential to create climatic and balneological resorts in the region.
 Mineral water in the territory of Susken village.
 “Boy spring, girl fountain” in Ilisu village, Bath area.
 Treatment center – “Shafa” Recreation and Treatment House.

 The highest peaks of the district are Murana, Partizan, Kabirlyshash, Yarpizbasan, Kijali.